ahl389/paint-css-framework/readme.md

 ### CSS

-Save these files to your project's CSS directory. `paint.scss` file is designed to be your primary stylesheet, but doesn't have to be.
-If want an additional stylesheet, just dont forget to import `paint.scss`.
-Don't want to use `.scss`?
-No problem, make a copy of the `.css` file.
-The only downside to using the `.css` file is the loss of variables to make wholesale modifications/customizations to the base Paint styles.
+Don't want to use SCSS?
+No problem: head to `src/CSS` and download the `paint.css` file - this contains everything that's in the `.scss` version, but does not offer the flexibility of variables and easier modifications.

 ## Getting Started with Paint
-Paint is simple enough that getting acquainted and starting to build your website can happen in minutes.
+Paint is fast because with it, you can layout and build a page almost entirely with HTML.

-The idea is that Paint lets you 'paint' on styles to your HTML elements by applying a series of basic, easy to remember classes.
-For this to work, your HTML must be structured using Paint's basic building
+Your styles are 'painted' on to your HTML elements via a series of basic CSS classes.
+For this to work, your HTML must be structured using Paint's basic building blocks: [`banner`](#banner), [`container`](#container), and [`module`](#module).
-blocks: section, container, and module.

-#### Section
+We'll go through each of  these below:

+### Banner

-Sections are page-wide elements that you use to organize the major parts of a webpage in a vertical manner.
+Banners are page-wide elements that you use to organize and divide the major content of your webpage vertically.
-Each section must have the class 'banner'.
+As a general rule, if you want to use a different background, or use a new subtitle on a page, you probably want to create a new `banner`.

+To create a `banner`, make a `section` HTML element, and give it the class `banner`.

 ```html
 <section class = "banner" id = "banner-your-id">
 </section>
 ```

-Banner elements don't get `painted`!
-But many times you may want to use an `id` or special `class` to add background styling or custom padding sizes.
+> Note: Banner elements don't get `painted`!
+But it's likely that you'll want to give them an `id` or special `class` to add background styling or custom padding sizes.

 #### Container

 Within each section block, you will have immediately have a `div` element with the class `container`.

 The default container element is set to 90% of the page width, is centered, and has a max-width of 1200px.
+If you'd prefer different universal `container` settings, feel free to change them in `variables.scss`.

 ```html
 <section class = "banner" id = "banner-your-id">